 A Special Opportunity for Primary Care Teams

-The Greater Prince William region is a large and growing community that requires continuing development of community health services, including primary care.
-The purpose of the Potomac Primary Care Collaborative (PPCC) is to engage and support primary care organizations as essential partners in improving health and health care for community residents.
-The PPCC is being offered by the Virginia Center for Health Innovation in partnership with Community Health Solutions.
-It is supported by a grant from the Potomac Health Foundation.
+The purpose of the Potomac Primary Care Collaborative (PPCC) was to engage and support primary care organizations as essential partners in improving health and health care for community residents.
+The PPCC is was offered by the Virginia Center for Health Innovation in partnership with Community Health Solutions.
+It was supported by a grant from the Potomac Health Foundation.

 Your Vision, Your Goals